autograms/autograms/docs/autograms_concepts/autograms.md

 ## Instructions

 Instructions execute the main operation of the node.
-The way an instruction is interpretted varies depending on the action of the node.
+The way an instruction is interpreted varies depending on the action of the node.
 The main actions at a high level are:

 1. Chat ("chat","chat_exact","chat_suffix") Write a response to the user.
 The instruction tells the model how to respond.
 2. Thought ("thought","thought_exact","thought_qa") Write a response internally.
 In this case, an instruction tells the model what to think
-3. Transtion ("transition") - node that does not execute instruction but allows for additional branching
+3. Transition ("transition") - node that does not execute instruction but allows for additional branching
-4. function ("function","local_function","global_function") A node that calls another AutoGRAMS function and gets result. the action is an LM sheets function.
-When coding in LM sheets compiled from python, you have the option to call the function directly which creates a node with a function calling instruction implictely
+4. function ("function","local_function","global_function") A node that calls another AutoGRAMS function and gets result. the action is an AutoGRAMS function.
+When coding in AutoGRAMS compiled from python, you have the option to call the function directly which creates a node with a function calling instruction implicitly
-5. Python function ("python_fuction") - used to call a python statement, function, or api.
+5. Python function ("python_function") - used to call a python statement, function, or api.
 In this case the instruction is python code.
-When coding in LM sheets compiled from python, you have the option to write the python code directly which creates a node with a python instruction implictely
+When coding in AutoGRAMS compiled from python, you have the option to write the python code directly which creates a node with a python instruction implicitly
 6. prompt setting ("set_prompt","set_user_prompt","append_prompt","append_user_prompt").
 These actions modify  the starting prompt of the model.
 The instruction specifies the new prompt or addition to the prompt depending on the specific action type.